xalgord/Mass-ParamSpider/README.md

 ## Features:
 - Scrape all Parameters of multiple domains and subdomains in one shot.
-- Checks the dead domains using curl before executing the script.
+- ~Checks the dead domains using curl before executing the script~.
-- Using parallel to make the process faster.
+- ~Using parallel to make the process faster~.

 ## Requirements: